 However, when it came to the court case, Rainbow was unable to demonstrate that thorough training had taken place.
 If training had been provided, the HSE evidence suggested it hadn’t been understood, as by watching CCTV they found over two hundred examples of unsafe working practices in the ten days leading to the accident.

 It is a requirement of the UK Health and Safety at Work Act that employers should provide employees with “information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees.”
 The Management of Health and Safety at Work Regulations reminds employers that the training must be adequate, and should be repeated periodically as appropriate.

-We come across employers who say their workforce have “trade skills”, meaning they learnt their trade as an apprentice many years ago, but have not had training specific to the equipment they work on now.
-Others rely on “common sense”, failing to realize that what is obvious to one person will not be obvious to another.
+We come across employers who say their workforce have “trade skills", meaning they learnt their trade as an apprentice many years ago, but have not had training specific to the equipment they work on now.
+Others rely on “common sense”, failing to realise that what is obvious to one person will not be obvious to another.